It'll be a lone actor on an empty stage, a cellist and an audience in prison across the state of Oregon.

 Walsh has never worked with Fritz before, and said he was lucky to find someone so smart, talented and kind for this project.

 "To me the cello has such a range of emotions in it.
-When you hear a cello you immediately understand sadness, happiness and vulnerability," he said.
+When you hear a cello you immediately understand sadness, happiness and vulnerability," he says.

 "All of the notes feel brand-new and 10,000 years old at the same time. ...
 I'll guarantee that most of our audience has never heard a live cello before.
 It's going to be a truly magical experience for our audience members."

-Walsh added that it feels like the perfect time to be working on this play in our country.
+Walsh adds that it feels like the perfect time to be working on this play in our country.

-"It feels like an amazing way to actually fight the negativity that is swarming around all of us all the time these days," he said.
+"It feels like an amazing way to actually fight the negativity that is swarming around all of us all the time these days," he says.